Zo-Bro-23/population-simulation/README.md

 ```

-There is currently no error handling in place.
-You can skip all inputs (they are optional), but if you choose to give an input and it's not in the format specified above, I can't predict what the program will do.
+**Note: There is currently no error handling in place.
+You can skip all inputs (they are optional), but if you choose to give an input and it's not in the format specified above, I can't predict what the program will do.**